How the CARES Act Supports the Arts Sector

 Peter joined Americans for the Arts in January 2019.
 Prior to joining Americans for the Arts, Peter served as the Associate Director of Government Relations for the Council on Foundations, where he focused on tax policy and advocated on behalf of foundations on Capitol Hill.
 Before joining the Council, he was a Government Relations Specialist for the National Association of College Stores in Washington, DC.
 Previously, Peter worked on Capitol Hill in both the Senate, as a Staff Assistant for former Sen. Roland Burris (D-IL), and the House, as a Legislative Assistant for Rep. Stephen F. Lynch (D-MA).

 Peter grew up in Massachusetts and holds a Master of Public Policy degree from Georgetown University and a BA in History and Political Science from Williams College.
 During college, he worked at the ’62 Center for Theater and Dance, where he developed a deep appreciation for the arts.
 Peter loves to visit museums and attend theater performances.
-He lives in DC with his wife, Corey, and their daughter, Alex.
+He lives in DC with his wife, Corey, their daughter, Alex, and their son, Taylor.

 At Americans for the Arts, Lauren works with the Federal Affairs team in federal lobbying and government affairs activities, including composing position statements, monitoring federal legislation, drafting legislative proposals, coalition building with the Congressional Arts Caucus and other Congressional staff.
 She enjoys teaching others how to become compelling arts advocates and how to pursue strong arts policy.
 Prior to joining Americans for the Arts, Lauren worked for a member of Congress in the U.S. House of Representatives for over two years where she managed the arts, humanities, and museums portfolio.
 Before coming to Washington, DC, Lauren worked for the Colonial Williamsburg Foundation in Williamsburg, Virginia.
 There, she held positions in the Education Outreach, Historical Interpretations, and Curatorial departments.
 Lauren earned her Master of Arts degree in Public History from James Madison University and her Bachelor of Arts degree in History from the University of Tennessee.
 Lauren's passion for the arts began at age three when she first started ballet lessons and continues to this day as she enjoys dance and theater performances, museums, and art shows.